Illegal Killing Of Mountain Lion Leads To Felony Conviction For Colorado Hunter

 “Wildlife officers conducted follow-up interviews and sorted through evidence to piece together the details of Pashley’s illegal outfitting operating, documenting numerous felony and misdemeanor wildlife crimes in Colorado,” read a news release regarding the situation.

-In addition to his probation and having his hunting privileges revoked, Pashley must give up the money he earned through the illegal sale of wildlife as well as all of the trucks and hunting equipment he used while committing these crimes.
+In addition to his probation and having his hunting privileges revoked, Pashley must give up the money he earned through the illegal sale of wildlife, as well as all of the trucks and hunting equipment he used while committing these crimes.

 “We investigate crimes like this both to protect the wildlife of the state, but also to protect the interests of legal and ethical hunters and outfitters in the state,” said Nicholson.
 “That is really important.
 We have a strong heritage in Colorado of hunting, fishing and trapping, that is what pays for wildlife conservation, but only when it is done right.”

-As for the hunter who brought the illegal activities to CPW’s attention, he pleaded guilty to hunting on private property without permission, illegal possession of a mountain lion and an illegal method of hunting.
+As for the hunter who brought the illegal activities to CPW’s attention, he pleaded guilty to hunting on private property without permission, illegal possession of a mountain lion, and an illegal method of hunting.
 He was sentenced to one year supervised probation and is also forbidden from hunting for one year.